 Cabrillo National Monument

-The Cabrillo National Monument is located at the very end of the Point Loma Peninsula and overlooks the entrance into the San Diego Bay.
+The Cabrillo National Monument is located at the Point Loma Peninsula’s very end and overlooks the San Diego Bay entrance.

-Amenities– The Cabrillo National Monument visitor center as well as restrooms down below at the tide pools.
+Amenities– The Cabrillo National Monument visitor center and restrooms below at the tide pools.
 There is a fee to get into the park.

 Tours-The park is self-guided, but each day there are tours given.
-Please check the calendar of events outside of the auditorium or at the Visitor Center to see what is offered that day.
+The events calendar is outside the auditorium or at the Visitor Center.

 Birds of Interest– chipping sparrows, Warblers, Hammond’s flycatcher, gray catbird, American redstart